 Jeweller Cecilia Stamp has a page based on 'Aftercare' on her website which is a nice touch.
 Take a look.
 She suggests using beeswax to seal and protect any oxidised silver jewellery made by her.

-When rubbed on to a surface of metal for instance, natural beeswax leaves a film onto which a design can be then be transferred.
+When rubbed onto a surface of metal, for instance, natural beeswax leaves a film onto which a design can then be transferred.

 Beeswax is the best lubricant when drawing wire through a drawplate.

 Take a look at Hans Meevis' Jewelry Tutorial for step by step instructions on how to do this.

 Use beeswax to give your beach pebbles, stones and rocks a natural looking shine and polish.